queens-py/queens-design/README.md

 </div>

 # Name
 The official name of the project is QUEENS.
-Do not abbreviate or otherwise alter the name.
 Always spell it with uppercase letters.

 # Colors
 The color in the QUEENS logos has the hex code `#2C6572` or `rgba(44, 101, 114)`.